 Become a True Auteur with this Guide to Video Directing and Pre-Production

 So you want to direct a movie?
 Everyone loves the glamor and prestige of directing, but few people have what it takes to get the job done.
-The director has the hardest job on set -- he has to coax stellar performances from an entire cast of actors, while keeping his behind-the-scenes crew under control and on the ball.
-He has to make all the decisions about every aspect of the movie -- from scripting to lighting to sound -- and he has to make sure he does it all under budget.
+The director has the hardest job on set — he has to coax stellar performances from an entire cast of actors, while keeping his behind-the-scenes crew under control and on the ball.
+He has to make all the decisions about every aspect of the movie — from scripting to lighting to sound — and he has to make sure he does it all under budget.
 How can a director keep track of it all?
-This complete training DVD will show you all the tricks that a director needs to make sure his production never leaves his control.
-It's an essential must-have for the beginning or prosumer director.
+This complete training video will show you all the tricks that a director needs to make sure his production never leaves his control.
+It’s an essential must-have for the beginning or prosumer director.
 Available on DVD or as a digital download.

 Learn the practical tips about Handling Actors, Storyboarding, and more!